1. Automotive

 Simply put, it costs money to keep a car on the road, and knowing how much you should expect to spend on upkeep can be critical if you’re looking to buy a car or deciding whether you should keep one after its warranty runs out.

 So, let’s take a look at what it might cost you to keep a Nissan on the road.
-We’ll cover what kind of maintenance Nissan recommends, how much you can expect to spend on maintenance and repairs, and how you can potentially avoid some of those costs.
+We’ll cover what kind of maintenance Nissan recommends, how much you can expect to spend on maintenance and repairs, and how you can potentially avoid some major costs.

 Key insights

-• Nissan vehicles are generally reliable and have below-average maintenance and repair costs.
+Nissan vehicles are generally reliable and have below-average maintenance and repair costs—about $683 per year for Nissan’s vehicles compared wit the industry average $891 per year.

-Nissan’s maintenance schedules vary from model to model, so we can’t list the maintenance requirements for all of its vehicles here.
+Nissan’s maintenance schedules vary from model to model.
 However, Nissan’s website has a helpful tool that lets you plug in your specific model to get a personalized maintenance schedule.
 That page also makes it easy to know what should be done next, so you don’t miss any vital appointments.

 Scheduled maintenance for severe driving conditions